umarhassan-mitodl/hst.939-spring-2008/content/pages/readings.md

 Hannan, T. J., et al. "The Mosoriot Medical Record System: Design and Initial Implementation of an Outpatient Electronic Record System in Rural Kenya." *International Journal of Medical Informatics* 60 (2000): 21-28.

-Chaulagai, C. N., et al. "Design and Implementation of a Health Management Information System in Malawi." *Health Policy and Planning* 20, no. 6 (November 2005): 375-84. ({{% resource_link "360e62db-7892-4dd8-9ff9-d2cec25fc8d6" "PDF" %}})
+Chaulagai, C. N., et al. "Design and Implementation of a Health Management Information System in Malawi." *Health Policy and Planning* 20, no. 6 (November 2005): 375-84. ([PDF](http://heapol.oxfordjournals.org/content/20/6/375.full.pdf))

 Kukafka, R., et al. "Redesigning Electronic Health Record Systems to Support Public Health." *Journal of Biomedical Informatics* 40, no. 4 (August 2007): 398-409.

-Rommelmann, V., et al. "Cost and Results of Information Systems for Health and Poverty Indicators in the United Republic of Tanzania." *Bulletin of the World Health Organization* 83, no. 8 (August 2005): 561-640. ({{% resource_link "8e76638a-c6b0-4e74-b4cd-f325bfbc4a26" "PDF" %}})
+Rommelmann, V., et al. "Cost and Results of Information Systems for Health and Poverty Indicators in the United Republic of Tanzania." *Bulletin of the World Health Organization* 83, no. 8 (August 2005): 561-640. ([PDF](http://www.who.int/entity/bulletin/volumes/83/8/569.pdf))